How Much Do Agencies Charge for Social Media Management in 2022?

 Deciding how to set your pricing is often a key differentiator between running a scalable marketing agency and one that is wasting time with back-and-forth phone calls and unsatisfied client experiences.

-The Vanilla of Social Media Management Pricing
+Traditional Social Media Management Pricing Models

 If pricing models were a personality, which one would you be?